Timtek-Systems/Timtek.ReactiveCommunications/ReadMe.md

 - the `Open()` method creates the object triad and opens the channel;
 - the `Close()` method closes the channel and disposes the object triad.

+## Release Notes

+2.2.0
+  : Minor logging changes to force transactions to render using `Transaction.ToString()`.
+  : Made serial port opening and closing idempotent.

   [project]: http://tigra-astronomy.com/reactive-communications-for-ascom "Project Page"